 The application proposed the erection of nine dwellings on land to the East of Aldcliffe Road at Grid Reference 346801,460087

-The Parish Council considered the appeal at its Council meeting on 1st September 2020 and is now preparing a letter of objection which will focus on the following issues:
+The Parish Council considered the appeal at its Council meeting on 1st September 2020 and submitted a letter of objection which focused on the following issues: